Curriculum and Instruction

 All families completing their initial registration in District 90 are required to complete a Home Language Survey.
 Based on the survey response, students may be assessed with the WIDA language screener to determine if they qualify for English language support.
 The families of qualifying students are contacted by a member of the EL team to arrange for additional support services.
 All students who are deemed qualified for English language support are required to take the ACCESS test each year.
 Students who attain proficiency based on their ACCESS results will continue to be monitored after they exit the English language learner program.
 Districts are also able to monitor student Pathway to Proficiency from year-to-year.

-District 90 staff work to challenge each child to achieve their best.
+District 90’s mission is to inspire and empower all learners to achieve their personal best.
 In elementary schools, students are placed in balanced classrooms of diverse learners.
-Teachers use differentiated approaches to support the growth of each learner.
-This involves tailoring lessons to meet the varying interests, needs and strengths of students.
-Across subjects, District 90 brings educators with expertise together to support student growth.
-Teachers and support staff meet regularly to coordinate their instructional approaches for each student.
-Children who are ready for enrichment and extensions are provided those, and children in need of extra supports are provided them based upon identified areas for development.
+Teachers use differentiation strategies to challenge and support the growth of each learner.
+Lessons are designed to meet the varying interests and readiness levels of students.
+Teachers and support staff meet regularly to collaborate and coordinate their instructional approaches for each student.
+Children who are ready are provided with enrichment and extensions and children in need of additional supports are provided them based upon identified areas for development.

-Roosevelt offers course content acceleration in the areas of English Language Arts and Math.
-The enriched Language Arts course called Humanities is offered to students who demonstrate mastery of grade level content in the classroom and on selected assessments.
-Placement is based upon student performance on the Measures of Academic (MAP) reading test, norm-referenced assessments, and classroom performance.
+Roosevelt offers course content acceleration in the areas of English Language Arts (ELA) and Mathematics.
+The enriched ELA course, Humanities, is offered to students who demonstrate mastery of grade level content in the classroom and on selected assessments.
+Placement is based upon student performance on the Measures of Academic (MAP) reading test, classroom performance, and classroom profile.
 The accelerated math program, known as ATP, provides math instruction at a faster pace of instruction.
-Students are identified for the ATP math program through a combination of assessments including the Silicon Valley Math Initiative Tasks, scores on the Measures of Academic Progress (MAP), and teacher assessment.
+Students are identified for the ATP math program through a combination of assessments including the Silicon Valley Math Initiative Tasks, the Measures of Academic Progress (MAP), and classroom profile.
+For additional information, please visit the Accelerated Pathways tab below.

-District 90 uses a variety of measures to chart students' educational progress during their academic career. .
-We use these assessments to determine individual student achievement and instructional needs, curriculum and instruction effectiveness, and how school performance compares to District learning objectives and statewide norms.
-Many of the assessments are required by the state; others are implemented by the District to ascertain specific information about student progress..
+District 90 uses a variety of assessments to monitor students' educational progress and measure the effectiveness of our programs.
+These assessments below are used to determine individual student achievement and instructional needs, curriculum and instruction effectiveness, and how school performance compares to District learning objectives and statewide norms.

-Please keep in mind that no single assessment can provide a full accounting of a child's knowledge, skills and academic progress.
-Each measure that is used provides one part of the whole picture.
+Please keep in mind that no single assessment can provide a full accounting of a child's knowledge, skills, and academic progress.
 Together, assessment data offers valuable patterns and insights to a child’s profile and aid our efforts in guiding progress.

 Assessment | grade levlEs | testing time-frame |